-- 1. Resolution/Internet Submission Form Counties applying for grants must also submit the Resolution/Internet Submission Form (See Attachment A) in order for the Commission to consider the application.
-The resolution must be adopted by the County Commissioners Court, signed by the applicant's authorized official, and emailed to the Commission Grants Manager (ecolfax@tidc.texas.gov). - The adopted resolution is the official authorization from the Commissioners Court for the grant request.
+- 1. Resolution/Internet Submission Form -Counties applying for grants must also submit the Resolution/Internet Submission Form (See Attachment A) for the Commission to consider the application.
+The resolution must be adopted by the County Commissioners Court, signed by the applicant's authorized official, and uploaded to the online grant application.
+Nonprofit organization applicants should submit a resolution adopted by their governing board authorizing the application and additional documentation of county support and coordination. - The adopted resolution is the official authorization for the grant request.
 It names the grant officials required in Texas Administrative Code § 173.301.
 It is also a pledge to take legal responsibility for the appropriate expenditure of grant funds.
-Finally, it certifies that the information submitted in the application material is true and correct and that the county will abide by all relevant rules, policies, and procedures if the Commission awards grant funds to the county. - The Internet Submission Form is a separate form located on the bottom of the Resolution Form.
+Finally, it certifies that the applicant will abide by all relevant rules, policies, and procedures if TIDC awards grant funds to the applicant. - The Internet Submission Form is a separate form located on the bottom of the Improvement Grant Resolution Form.
 The Internet Submission Form must contain the confirmation number that will be generated when the application is submitted.
 The confirmation number may be completed by hand after the Resolution Form is approved by Commissioners Court and the application is submitted. - 2.
-Court Commitment-The judiciary is responsible for implementing indigent defense procedures within counties.
+Judicial Support-The judiciary is responsible for each county's Indigent Defense Plan.
 Applications must include letter(s) of support from the judges who will participate in or implement the program (See Attachment B).
-Attachment B is a sample form and must be edited to describe the level and type of commitment the judges will provide to the specific program in the application. - 3.
-Other Supporting Documents-Additional material such as timelines, data collection cooperation agreements, letters of support, or other supporting documents must be submitted to the Commission Grants Manager before the application due date. - 4.
-Additional Requirements for Technology Grant Requests-Budget narratives for technology projects must include detailed basis of cost information.
-In addition, the Commission has issued Functionality and Data Guidelines for Indigent Defense Technology Projects) that should be carefully reviewed when preparing software-related grant applications.
-Applications should address the extent to which the proposed project is consistent with the guidelines, as well as the reasons for any departures from the guidelines.
+Attachment B is a sample form and must be edited to describe the level and type of commitment the judges will provide to the specific program in the application.